 The Dalai Lama once said: “Man sacrifices his health in order to make money.
 Then he sacrifices money to recuperate his health.
 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.”

 Money is important, but we need to remember about life!

 2. But Money Is Something

 What is money, really?
 Money is a medium of exchange.
 It is a way to trade one thing for another.
-Without money, we would have to use something else, such as pig manure, eggs, or an hour’s labor.
+Without money, we would have to use something else, such as pig manure, eggs, or an hour’s labour.
 Describe going to the movie with any of the above instead of money.
 Talk about saving up such tender!
 It will help put money in perspective.

 3. Find Something You Want & Save for It

 As mentioned before a terrific site like Moneybanker offers a significant resource for finances.
 Among them are concepts like setting goals and saving.
 You should talk to your child – when he/she is 5 or older – about a toy or game he wants to save for and encourage him to do so.

 If he does not get a set allowance, then teach him about specific work that will lead to him getting the money he needs for it.

 This will not only teach your child about hard work equating to having good things, but there are lessons in the actual purchase, such as choosing something within a budget, then handing the money to a cashier, and getting change.

 4. Saving for a New Car vs. Saving for Retirement